 - The summer program runs for 15 weeks (May to August).
-The fall program runs 21 weeks from October to March.

 - You will work with a mentor from one of our partner organizations.
-Partner organizations have included: the City of Vancouver, BC Hydro, TransLink, Vancouver Coastal Health, and local governments across B.C.
+Partner organizations have included: the City of Vancouver, BC Hydro, TransLink, Vancouver Coastal Health, various NGOs, and local governments across B.C.
 Many UBC departments also participate in the program.

 Over the program term we organize a project orientation, a mid-project check-in, and several professional development opportunities.
 We also encourage you to self-organize group social events for which the Sustainability Scholars Program will provide some funding.

 At the end of the program we expect you to:

 - Present your project at our annual conference, Research to Action: Advancing Urban Sustainability, at the end of September.

 - Submit your final report, tool-kit, draft policy (or other final deliverable) where it will be posted online in the Sustainability Scholars Project Library.